‘Flip Or Flop’: Tarek El Moussa Out With New Girlfriend, Exclusive Photos Taken

 Nicki Swift reports that Tarek El Moussa became suspicious of a possible relationship between Christina and Gary Anderson when they hired the contractor to renovate their pool in 2015.
 Tarek’s “hunch” — brought on by text messages between Christina and Anderson — ultimately led to an incident at the couple’s home in Orange County, California, in May 2016, when he threatened suicide.
 That same month, the Flip or Flop couple secretly split.

-[Featured Image via Jerod Harris/Getty Images]
+[Featured Image by Jerod Harris/Getty Images]